 Le Phare (3 rue Lissignol), young gay, East Village sort of crowd, touch of counter-culture ambience, casual living-room style, indoor and outdoor benches, open from 3pm daily.

 360 Fever is a dance party sponsored by the eponymous local magazine at various venues around town, six to eight times each year, featuring prominent electro, house and disco international and local DJs and performers.

 Jungle, the big gay dance party, formerly in Lausanne and Geneva, now takes place several times each year in Lyon, France.

 See restaurant & cafe listings at our map & listings pages.

-For nights out dancing, many from Geneva take the 45 minute train trip to Lausanne for ongoing 43&10, MAD, and Trixx club nights and the Jungle special parties.
+For dancing nights out many from Geneva take the 45 minute train trip to Lausanne for the ongoing club nights and special parties.

-Near main station, Manor (6 rue Cornavin) super store sells about everything a traveler might need, cheap -- from groceries and clothes to cell phones and batteries.
+Manor (6 rue Cornavin), super store near main station, sells about everything a traveler might need, cheap; groceries, clothes, cell phones and batteries.